waqassafwanpersonal-hub/game-recommender-system/README.md

 ## 📌 Project Overview
 This project implements an interactive **Game Recommender System** using the **K-Nearest Neighbors (KNN)** algorithm.
 The system recommends games based on a user’s preferred **genre** and an optional **text description** of gameplay preferences.
-It also includes full **model evaluation** and **visual results**, making it suitable for academic submission.
+It includes **model evaluation metrics** and **visual outputs**, making it suitable for academic and portfolio use.

 ---

 ## 🚀 Features
-- Genre-based and description-based recommendations
+- Genre-based and description-based game recommendations
 - KNN model with cosine similarity
-- Interactive user interface (Jupyter / Google Colab)
+- Interactive user interface (Google Colab / Jupyter Notebook)
 - Bar chart visualization of recommendation scores
 - Model evaluation using:
   - Accuracy